FlamemasterNXF/PeanutScript/Docs/COMPLETEOVERVIEW.md

 Variables can have a new value assigned to them by re-using the same syntax as you used to create a variable, but using the name of an already created variable<br>
 ### Accessing a Variable
 Numbers and Strings can simply be accessed by typing the variable name.<br>
 To access a Variable at the index of an Array you have to do a bit more, but it's still simple.
 Simply type the Array's name, followed by `/`, and then the index you wish to access.
-Ex: `array / 0` for index 0.
+Ex: `array / 0` for index 0.<br>
+To access a certain character in a String simply type the String's name, followed by a `/`, and then the index of the character you wish to access.
+Ex `"hi" / 0` returns "h".<br>

 ## Mathematical Operators
 ___